dodeleye99/accelerated-cpp/11_TemplateClasses/README.md

 ### New Concepts:
 * Defining a template class, producing a family of classes differing only by a set of types associated with each class.
 * Defining operators on a class.
+    *  `operator=`, which allows one to assign an object to a value using the `=` operator
+    *  `operator[]`, used to define an indexing operator to obtain the value at a given relative position in a container that a class may represent.
+* Defining special member functions of a class:
-* The copy constructor, a special constructor that takes constant reference of the same type and uses it to initialise the object.
+    * The **copy constructor**, a special constructor that takes constant reference of the same type and uses it to initialise the object.
-* Defining the class destructor, a special member function used to specify how the object should be destroyed.
+    * The class **destructor**, used to specify how the object should be destroyed.
-* Defining the assignment operator on a class, a special case of `operator=` that takes a constant reference of the same type (representing the right-hand side) and modifies the (left-hand side) object to match its state.
+    * The **assignment operator** on a class, a special case of `operator=` that takes a constant reference of the same type (representing the right-hand side) and modifies the (left-hand side) object to match its state.
-* Defining an indexing operator (`operator[]`) on a class.
 * The `explicit` keyword, to prevent using a class constructor for automatic conversions.
+* The `this` keyword in a class member function, which gives a pointer to the class object.